 Paving the way for a global movement

-Today, there are almost 2,000 Repair Cafés in 35 countries, and together they prevented around 350,000 kilos of waste in 2018 alone.
-That’s more than 350,000 items successfully repaired.
+Today, there are more than 2,000 Repair Cafés in more than 30 countries, and together they prevented around 420,000 kilos of waste in 2019 alone.
+According to the foundation’s calculations, that’s approximately 10 million kilogram of CO2 successfully prevented.
 Coffee machines made up most of those items, but people have brought everything to Repair Cafés: vacuum cleaners, bicycles, lamps, trousers, sewing machines, clocks, coats, irons and laptops.

 “Many products people bring to Repair Cafés are not really broken,” Martine says.
 “They just need some attention.
 They need to be cleaned, lubricated, or descaled.
 In many cases, the solutions are really simple.
 But people are lacking knowledge on how to take care of, maintain, or fix things, and that’s a problem.”